bilwa496/bilwa.github.io/_posts/2020-01-19-Blockchain-Technology.md

 ---
 layout: post
-title: Soccer
+title: Blockchain
-subtitle: Best sport ever!
+subtitle: Bitcoin block explorer service!
 ---

 Blockchain technology is most simply defined as a decentralized, distributed ledger that records the provenance of a digital asset.